UWrc/UWrc.github.io/docs/glossary.md

 <a name="checkpoint" /> <br /><br /><br />

-[**Checkpoint partition**](#checkpoint): This represents idle resources across the cluster at any moment.
+[**Checkpoint partition**](#checkpoint): Abbreviated `ckpt`, represents idle resources across the cluster at any moment.
 All cluster users are eligible to submit jobs to this partition and they will run subject to availability.
-To provide some regular churn in pending checkpoint jobs, every hour all jobs running for >4 hours are re-queued (i.e., SIGTERM and re-submitted to the checkpoint partition queue).
+To provide some regular churn in pending checkpoint jobs, jobs running for >4 hours are re-queued (i.e., re-submitted to the checkpoint partition queue).
 The jobs will continue in this manner until the job exits or the requested runtime is fulfilled.
+For more information see [**Compute > Using Idle Resources**](https://hyak.uw.edu/docs/compute/checkpoint#the-checkpoint-partition)

 <a name="Containers" /> <br /><br /><br />